nicoDs96/SmartMuseum/README.md

 - [Design](/Design.md) providing details on the product/service from the user point of view
 - [Architecture](/Architecture.md) providing details on the technical aspects of the product/service, including a high-level presentation of the conceptual architecture of the software and hardware components that make up the product/service, a description of the main software/hardware components, how these components interact, a network architecture.
 - [Evaluation](/Evaluation.md) providing details on how to evaluate the product/service, (i) from a user experience point of view, (ii) from a technical point of view.
 The document describes the evaluation methodology for both the overall system as well as each individual components for the technical/user dimensions.
+- [Presentation Video](https://youtu.be/W96VHq4hE8g) of the product/idea and the evaluation plan and of the technical approach and architecture.
+- [Presentation PDF](/Presentation.pdf) of the product/idea and the evaluation plan and of the technical approach and architecture.

 # History